kiwih/carousel-chess/README.md

 As play progresses, pieces will be taken by players.
 Players should tally the value of the pieces they take using the [generally accepted piece values](https://en.wikipedia.org/wiki/Chess_piece_relative_value).
   * Pawn: 1, Knight: 3, Bishop: 3, Rook: 5, Queen: 9

 If a checkmate should occur, that player is assigned 10 points, and the winning colour gets a bonus 5 points.
 If a stalemate occurs, the *Draw* player automatically wins the game.
-Note that it is possible for the *Stalemate* player to make the checkmate and still win.
+Note that it is possible for the *Draw* player to make the checkmate and still win.

 Once a check-mate occurs, the true alignments of each player are revealed to the group, and the teams are scored together.
 The winning score wins.